 The Difference between Secured and Unsecured Credit

 When you’re looking for a loan, there are plenty of categories to consider.
 Fixed rate versus variable rate.
 Open-ended versus close-ended.
-Secured versus unsecured.
+Secured versus unsecured credit.
 How do you know what’s right for you?
-And how do you know the difference between the two?
+And how do you know the difference between them?

 Today we’ll take a look at the difference between secured and unsecured credit.
 The major differences between the two include the risk the bank assigns to the loan, the interest rates that come with each type and your credit worthiness.
 Take a look at each type of credit and consider the impacts each may have on the type of loan you’re looking for.